 1. Keep it Fresh

 As with any food and especially fish and meats, keeping it fresh is very important.
-Once you have caught your fish (we’ll cover how to do that in another post), you should keep it in a container of water until you are ready to prepare and cook it.
+Once you have caught a fish, you’ll need to cook it straight away.
 If you have access to ice or a cool box, then the fish can be kept for longer.
-Without this, it is recommended that you clean and cook it right away.

 2. Wash it

-Scale the fish – Holding the fish by the head with one hand and, using a scaling tool or a dull knife, apply short, raking motions, moving from the tail toward the head.
+Hold the fish by the head with one hand and, using a knife, apply short, raking motions, moving from the tail toward the head.
 Depending on the type of fish, use caution around the sharp edges of the fins.
 Repeat this action on both sides of the fish, around the fins and up to the gills.
 Rinse the fish in water when you’ve finished.

-Skin the Fish – whilst many freshwater fish will be scaled, certain types known as bottom-feeders are instead protected by a thick skin, which most people prefer to remove before cooking.
-Before skinning such fish, it is recommended to remove any sharp fins.
+Whilst many freshwater fish will be scaled, certain types known as bottom-feeders are instead protected by a thick skin, which most people prefer to remove before cooking.
+Before skinning such fish, you need to remove any sharp fins.

 Once these sharp spines have been removed, make a cut behind the head and along the pectoral or belly fins.
 Hold the fish by the head with one hand, grasp the skin with the other, and pull toward the tail.
 Rinse the fish when it’s completely skinned.

-Note – if you are planning to cook the fish directly over a fire, you may find it preferable to avoid skinning as it may cause it to fall apart too easily.
+Note – if you are planning to cook the fish directly over an open fire, you may find it preferable to avoid skinning as it may cause it to fall apart too easily.

-Gut the fish – Insert the sharpest blade of your knife into rear of the stomach, near the tail.
+Insert your sharpest blade into rear of the stomach, near the tail.
 Slowly slide the knife toward the head of the fish and stop at the base of the gills.
 This is easiest and safest to do with the fish on its side and your supporting hand flat against if, keeping fingers up above the blade.
 Then, open the abdominal cavity and slowly pull, and remove the entrails.
 You may find it helpful to use a spoon to assist with some types of fish.